What is a Networking Model Explained

 Transport Layer

-This layer provides end-to-end data transport services, ensuring that data is delivered reliably and in the correct order.
+This layer provides end-to-end data transport services, ensuring reliable, correctly ordered data delivery.

 Session Layer

-This layer establishes and manages connections between applications on different devices.
+This layer establishes and manages connections between applications operating on separate devices.

 Presentation Layer

-This layer translates data into a format that can be understood by the receiving device.
+This layer translates data into formats that the receiving device can interpret.

 Application Layer

-The TCP/IP model is similar to the OSI model.
-It divides the communication process into five layers.
-It merges the functionalities of some layers.
-The following table maps the TCP/IP model to the OSI model.
+The TCP/IP model closely resembles the OSI model but divides the communication process into five layers by combining certain functionalities.
+The following table illustrates the correspondence between the TCP/IP and OSI models.